 Facilities are provided for students to carry out research for the degrees of Doctor of Philosophy, Master of Engineering or Master of Science.
 Master of Applied Science courses (M.App.Sc.) and Graduate Diploma courses (Grad.
 Dip.) which contain a substantial component of formal study are available from a number of Schools in the Faculty.
-The School of Applied Geology offers a Master of Applied Science course in Hydrogeology.
-Graduate Diploma courses are offered: in Applied Geophysics by the Schools of Applied Geology and Geography combined; in Process Chemical Engineering, Corrosion Technology, Food Technology and Fuel Technology by the School of Chemical Engineering; in Polymer Technology by the School of Chemical Technology; in Mining Engineering; and in Mineral Technology by the School of Mining Engineering; and in Wool Technology by the School of Wool and Pastoral Sciences.
+The School of Applied Geology offers a Master of Applied Science course in Hydrogeology, and the School of Chemical Engineering offers Master of Applied Science courses in Chemical Engineering, Biological Process Engineering and Pollution Control Engineering.
+Graduate Diploma courses are offered: in Applied Geophysics by the Schools of Applied Geology and Geography combined: in Corrosion Technology, Food Technology and Fuel Technology by the School of Chemical Engineering; in Polymer Technology by the School of Chemical Technology; in Mining Engineering and in Mineral Technology by the School of Mining Engineering; and in Wool Technology by the School of Wool and Pastoral Sciences.

-SCHOOL OF APPLIED GEOLOGY Hydrogeology Graduate Course (Master of Applied Science)
+Hydrogeology Graduate Course (Master of Applied Science)